 Does an Orange Julius contain raw eggs?

-The original version of the Orange Julius invented by Julius Freed contained raw eggs to make the drink frothy, but due to changes in food safety regulations, this was replaced with a banana.
+The original version of the Orange Julius invented by Julius Freed contained raw egg whites to make the drink frothy, but due to changes in food safety regulations, this was replaced with a frozen banana.

-As an optional addition to the recipe instead of using raw eggs, you can add 1 tbsp of meringue powder to your Orange Julius to get the most authentic version of the drink.
+As an optional addition to the recipe instead of using raw eggs, you can add 1 tbsp of meringue powder (also known as egg white powder) to your Orange Julius to get the most authentic version of the drink.
 Meringue powder is safe to use and creates a very close flavour to the original drink.

-Making an Orange Julius is super simple!
-All you have to do is combine concentrated orange juice, ice, milk, powdered sugar, vanilla with a little water and some meringue powder (optional) in a blender until smooth.
+Making homemade Orange Julius is super simple!
+All you have to do is combine concentrated orange juice, ice cubes, milk, powdered sugar, vanilla extract with a little water and some meringue powder (optional) in a blender until smooth.
+Serve immediately.

 Orange Julius Variations

-Add other kinds of Fruit: Fresh strawberries are a popular addition to the drink, but you could also try adding other fruit such as pineapple, bananas, peaches or mangoes.
+Add other kinds of Fruit: Fresh or frozen strawberries are a popular addition to the drink, but you could also try adding other fruit such as pineapple, bananas, peaches or mangoes.